luckyshinystar7/x-server/README.md

 - **Route 53**: Manages SSL/TLS certificates, enhancing the security and reliability of the application.
 - **WAF Integration**: Protects the application from web threats and DDoS attacks, ensuring uptime and data integrity.

-This project also incorporates GitOps practices through the use of Terraform for infrastructure management and GitHub workflows for CI/CD, reinforcing the code-to-cloud automation philosophy.
+This project also incorporates IaC practices through the use of Terraform for infrastructure management and GitHub workflows for CI/CD, reinforcing the code-to-cloud automation philosophy.

-Thank you for choosing our FullStack GitOps application.
-Dive into our documentation to set up, use, and contribute to the project, and explore how this application can be adapted and expanded to meet your needs.
+Thank you for your visit.
+Dive into the documentation to set up, and explore how this application can be adapted and expanded to meet your needs.

 # Terraform Deployment Steps